Discrete GPU vs Dedicated GPU – What’s The Difference?

-So whilst there might be no difference between a discrete and dedicated GPU, there most certainly is between an integrated GPU and one which is independent.
+Whilst there might be no difference between a discrete and dedicated GPU, there most certainly is between an integrated GPU and one which is independent.
 If you are sizing up the specs of a new computer this is something which you should most definitely be aware of.

 This article will go through the most important parameters in which integrated GPUs and independent GPUs differ from each other, and provide some brief guidance on how to choose the best option for your intended use.